maurymarkowitz/101-BASIC-Computer-Games/NOTES.md

-Notes on this collection
+Notes on the OCR process
 ========================

-Traditional OCR programs are generally useless for scanning code, with, at best, 50% of the characters being scanning correctly.
+Traditional OCR programs are generally useless for scanning code, with, at best, 50% of the characters being scanned correctly.
 On poorer quality prints, like these, the error rate was much closer to 90%.
+Much of the problem appears to be due to OCRs not being able to be told the text is monospaced, and the code splitting or joining glyphs.
 The LLMs add a grammar layer to the process that helps tremendously.
 By telling the LLM you are scanning BASIC code, which is as simple as uploading a screen capture and asking it to "ocr this basic code", it limits the conversion to ASCII and knows that the thing that looks like "PRUNT" is actually "PRINT".

 The scanning process is still subject to some of the basic issues that inflict all OCR's, like confusing 0 for O or 8 and getting it wrong where the context doesn't solve it - so it will never make a line number `1O80`, but it may change a variable name from `S0` to `SO`.
 They also have other problems if the lines are not perfectly aligned and so forth.
 Overall, it is something on the order of 95% accurate, which made this effort possible.